-Employee Costs
+Employee costs

 Employee costs form a significant proportion of all district council budgets.
-Employee costs comprise 45% of the council's proposed controllable service expenditure budget for 2023/24 (total spend, excluding spend on capital costs, internal recharges and Housing Benefit payments).
+Employee costs comprise 50% of the council's proposed controllable service expenditure budget for 2024/25 (total spend, excluding spend on capital costs, internal recharges and Housing Benefit payments).

 This makes it less likely to achieve savings solely by reducing non-employee spend.
-It also means that the council would need to use a greater proportion of its reserves if the costs of future years' pay awards exceed the 5% pay award currently budgeted for 2023/24 and/or the 3% pay awards currently budgeted for subsequent years.
+It also means that the council would need to use a greater proportion of its reserves if the costs of future years' pay awards exceed the 5% pay award currently budgeted for 2024/25 and/or the 5% pay awards currently budgeted for subsequent years.

-Currently vacancies are expected to amount to around 4.54% of total employee spend to the year end of 2022/23.
-With this in mind a forecast of 5% in 2023/24 and all future years.
+Currently vacancies are expected to amount to around 3.1% of total employee spend to the year end of 2023/24, albeit this is the quarter three forecast and outturn will potentially be different to this.
+In previous years 5% has been the experience that the Council has seen.
+With this in mind a forecast of 5% in 2024/25 and all future years.